SIakovlev/CarND_Term1_P2/writeup_template.md

     * Two dropout layers - reduce overfitting
     * Outputs of each convolution layer is connected to a fully connected layer

-* How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+* **How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?**
+Based on the model results, training, validation and test accuracies are very close to each other and are about 98-99% each.
+This means that the network generalised dataset quite well.
+However it is important to keep in mind that the quality of neural network model heavily depends on the dataset: its diversity, size, distributions, etc. Therefore if the dataset in not representing the modelling objective good enough, then even good results for each set do not mean that the model is working well.

 ### Test a Model on New Images